Cloud key management

 4

-Test the creation of a blank encrypted Google Doc
+Perform the following steps to test the creation of a blank encrypted Google Doc:

-After a new user has been fully provisioned on the Google workspace with the correct permissions for GCSE they should immediately be able to use the file encryption functionality of GCSE with no further implementation required on the CryptoHub service.
+After a new user has been fully provisioned on the Google Workspace with the correct permissions for GCSE, the user should immediately be able to use the file encryption functionality of GCSE with no further implementation required on the service.

 1